Quebec North Shore and Labrador Railway: More traffic

 In 2010, Consolidated Thompson Iron Mines opened the Bloom Lake Mine, just west of Labrador City, Newfoundland.
 As part of this new operation, Genesee & Wyoming was contracted to operate the Bloom Lake Railway to transport iron ore from the mine to a connection with the Wabush Lake Railway.
 The Wabush Lake Railway began acting as a middle man, taking the Bloom Lake Railway trains, and transporting them to Wabush Junction for the QNS&L to transport to the Chemin de fer Arnaud just as they would Wabush trains.
 The Arnaud then takes the trains to the Consolidated Thompson's dock at Pointe-Noire, Quebec.

 In popular culture

 The construction of the QNSX forms the backdrop for English author Hammond Innes' 1958 adventure novel about Labrador, The Land God Gave to Cain.
 Innes spent a period of time with the crews building the railway during his research.

 On his 1960 album, Canada's Story in Song, Alan Mills featured a song called "Iron Ore by 'Fifty-Four", in which he sang of the story of the construction of the railroad.

 In the early 1970s, a country-Western band from Newfoundland called the Newfoundland Showband recorded a song about the railway, sung to the tune of "Wabash Cannonball".

 Locomotive roster

 Three GE C40-8M diesel locomotives.
 Note the AEX reporting marks as the units were sold for scrap in 2016.

 QNSL rosters seven types of locomotives.
-Most of these engines have been rebuilt at some point in their lives.
+Most of these engines have been rebuilt at some point in their lives, but there some that are where wrecked and retired.